drewglov/Portfolio/README.md

 ##### Logistic Regression
+   • [Logistic Regression for Promotion Targeting](https://github.com/drewglov/Portfolio/blob/master/Classification/Promotion%20Targetting.ipynb) - For this marketing problem project, we will be determining which customers have the highest probability of responding to a new promotion, and how many of these customers we should target for profit maximization.

    • [Logistic Regression for Targeted Advertisements](https://github.com/drewglov/Portfolio/blob/master/Classification/Logistic%20Regression%20for%20Targeted%20Advertisements.ipynb) - In this project we will be working with an advertising data set, indicating whether or not a particular internet user clicked on an advertisement.
 We will try to create a model that will predict whether or not they will click on an ad based off the features of that user.

 ##### K Nearest Neighbors